Mo-yis/CutterPlus/README.md

 <p>

 - Add a lot of working formula of stone-cutter without destroying the balance of the original game.
-- Blocks that need to be burned cannot be obtained from stone-cutter, such as smooth stones.
 - Similar blocks synthesized together with other items cannot be converted to each other, such as mossy_cobblestone and mossy_stone_bricks.
 - The stone-cutter can only process solid articles and articles without NBT label.

 ### 木制物品加工图 Wooden Crafting Tree
 ~~~~
 ------------------------------------------------------------------

 木头种类 wooden_type
     |-- 原木 log (菌柄 stem)
         |-- 木头 wood (菌核 hyphae)